 Are you open to sharing your processing fees with your customers?

 Some business owners are nervous about how their customers will react to paying all or a portion of their processing fees.
 However, consumers are used to paying more in order to use a credit card.
 Paying utility bills online and buying movie tickets online are both great examples.
 Plus, many consumers are looking for ways to support their favorite small business during the COVID-19 crisis.
 Sharing the cost of processing with the business owner is one way they can do that.

 Are you willing to raise your prices?

-All programs, including True Cash Discount, Non-Cash Adjustment and Surcharging require that the business owner raises their prices.
+All programs, including True Cash Discount and Surcharging require that the business owner raises their prices.
 This is so you can build in the cost of processing.

 Would you like your customers to receive an additional charge or get a discount?

 This question is all about how you would like to position the program to your customers.
 Do you want them to pay an additional fee for using credit or Signature debit, or would you prefer to give them a discount when they pay with cash?